Some of our services have changed. Please see our services page for more details

 • security – security of employment, work and income are important foundations of a successful life for all

-• fulfilment – Workers who are fulfilled in their jobs are more likely to be engaged, committed and healthy.
+• fulfilment – workers who are fulfilled in their jobs are more likely to be engaged, committed and healthy

 The Scottish Government has outlined awards and resources that can support businesses to demonstrate a commitment to fair work.
-These are
+These are:

 The Scottish Government’s Fair Work Convention’s document - Fair Work Framework 2016 provides more information on the vision for Fair Work in Scotland and provided links to the Fair Work Action Plan.